The new Gran Turismo 7 update has driver ratings and new cars; along with the vehicle content, there will be 40 new Scapes locations.

 Chevy Corvette, the first total production mid-engined Corvette, debuted in this latest version in Stingray style.
 It features a new 6.2-liter, 490 horsepower V8, which completely changes the American sports car’s character.
 In addition, players will now be able to compare it with previous generations of Corvettes.

 Finally, there’s the Alfa Romeos GTAm.
-With the quadrifoglio already producing almost two times the power of any other vehicle in the range, thanks to a Ferrari-designed 2.9-litre twin-turbo V 6, it isn’t easy to envision needing anything more.
+With the quadrifoglio already producing almost two times the power of any other vehicle in the range, thanks to a Ferrari-designed 2.9-liter twin-turbo V 6, it isn’t easy to envision needing anything more.

 However, Alfa turned the motor up even higher and put the car on a strict weight loss program, removing the rear seats for a GTAm version.
 It’s one of those fast cars that can get out of control if pushed too far.
 Will driver ratings change also?